Selena Gomez faced years waiting for a new kidney: Why is the list so long?

 There will be about 19,000 kidney transplants this year with one-third of the organs coming from living donors and two-thirds coming from deceased ones, according to the National Kidney Foundation.
 There are more than 100,000 people waiting for a kidney transplant in the U.S, with more than 3,000 patients added to the list each month.

 Gomez has been battling the autoimmune disease lupus, which caused her to kidneys to fail.
-Because the demand for kidneys from deceased donors is so high, she was facing a wait of anywhere from seven to 10 years, she told NBC News.
+Because the demand for kidneys from deceased donors is so high, she was facing a years-long wait, she told NBC News.
 She knew she’d have to go on dialysis well before a kidney became available.

 Kidney disease is rampant in the United States, a side effect of the high incidence of diabetes and high blood pressure, said Dr. Gabriel Danovitch, medical director of the kidney and pancreas transplant program at the University of California, Los Angeles.